colaholicu/asciify-text/README.md

 ## Release Notes

+### 1.0.0

+Added support for numbers and for more commonly used symbols.

 ### 0.0.1

 Initial release.
 Added support for the English alphabet letters and the '.' and ',' symbols.